 There are three or four hurdles which may need to be overcome before an installation can proceed.

-For domestic roof top installations the only hurdles are usually the structural report and the D-rated EPC requirement.
-In addition if the system size exceeds 3.68kWp an application to the DNO is usually required if the house has a single phase supply (this limit is 3.68kWp per phase, so 11kWp on a 3 phase supply).
+For domestic rooftop installations the only hurdle may be the structural report.
+In addition, if the system size exceeds 3.68kWp an application to the DNO is usually required if the house has a single phase supply (this limit is 3.68kWp per phase, so 11kWp on a 3 phase supply).
 Consent to connect to the grid is usually forthcoming for systems under 4kWp.

 Allow 4-6 weeks between placing an order and completion of the installation.